sst/guide/_chapters/redirect-on-login-and-logout.md

 this.props.router.push('/');
 {% endhighlight %}

-Our updated `handleSubmit` method in our `Login` component should look like this.
+{% include code-marker.html %} Our updated `handleSubmit` method in `src/containers/Login.js` should look like this:

 {% highlight javascript %}
 handleSubmit = async (event) => {